-Adjustment of accounting treatment of ESI acquisition and resulting re-statement of 2020 financial statements and MD&A
+Adjustment of accounting treatment of ESI acquisition and resulting re-statement of financial statements for the three months ended March 31, 2021

 On the acquisition of ESI by the Company, the net assets of ESI were recorded at fair market value ("FMV") less costs to sell, as ESI was at that time considered by the Company to be an asset held for sale.
 The costs to sell ESI incorporated contingent consideration in relation to the acquisition.
 In conjunction with the preparation of the Company's 2021 financial statements, upon further review of the applicable IFRS accounting standards pursuant to which the Company prepares such financial statements, it was determined the net assets of ESI should have been recorded at historical book values, rather than FMV.
-The Company and its current auditors agreed that the acquisition of ESI by the Company did not result in any change in results for the period from continuing operations.
+The Company and its current auditors agreed that the acquisition should have been accounted for at historical book values.
+The change in accounting treatment for the acquisition of ESI by the Company did not result in any change in results for the period from continuing operations.
 The change resulted in the removal of the entire amount in the Remeasurement loss on disposal group held for sale after common control adjustment account.
 Furthermore, the change resulted in the recording of a loss, rather than a gain, in the Cumulative translation adjustment on disposal group account.
 In addition, upon consolidation of ESI the Proceeds from ESI dividend amount has been eliminated, without effect on the Company's net cash position.
-As a result of the various changes described herein, the Company has filed on SEDAR Amended and Restated Financial Statements.
+As a result of the various changes described herein, the Company has filed on SEDAR Amended and Restated Financial Statements for the three months ended March 31, 2021.